 AI Spotlight: Meet Professor Geoffrey Hinton, Godfather of AI and the brain behind Google Android Voice

 Today we bring you a spotlight on Artificial Intelligence.
 Meet Emeritus Professor Geoffrey Hinton.
-He is been called by many, the Godfather of AI.
+He’s been called by many the Godfather of AI.
 Professor Geoffrey Hinton comes from a family of geniuses and inventors.
-His great-great grandfather was the logician George Boole, who invented Boolean algebra, whose Boolean Logic is the basis of binary code and a foundation of modern computing.
+His great-great-grandfather was the logician George Boole, who invented Boolean algebra, whose Boolean Logic is the basis of binary code and a foundation of modern computing.
 Two of his students developed a better voice recognizer.
-He is speech recognizer was based on Neuro Net.
+His speech recognizer was based on Neuro Net.
 He went on to sell a startup DNN Research, founded him and two of his grad students, Alex Krizhevsky and Ilya Sutskever. to Google for an undisclosed amount.